MinnAqua Internship Program

 - Why are you interested in this internship?

 - This position teaches people about aquatic resources, fishing, and stewardship.
-How has your education, extra-curricular activities and work experience prepared you for providing this type of educational program?
+How have your education, extra-curricular activities and work experiences prepared you for providing this type of educational program?

-Interviews will be held in person or may be arranged as a phone interview in mid-March 2015.
+Interviews will be held in person or may be arranged as a phone interview in mid-February, 2016.
 Students should contact their advisor, Cooperative Education, or Placement Office for academic internship procedures and eligibility.